Beware the Risen People!

-The St. Nicolaas Boat Club of Amsterdam is a non-profit organization dedicated to the use and preservation of historic boats on the Amsterdam canals.
+The St. Nicolaas Boat Club of Amsterdam was a non-profit organization dedicated to the use and preservation of historic boats on the Amsterdam canals.

 These boats were traditionally used to carry agricultural products to markets.
 They were also used as general barges to shuttle materials around cities.